TheoryInPractice/spiderdonuts/README.md

 ### Analyzing a Deceptive Spidertorus

 The spidertorus graphs we designed grow large rather quickly, but they are sparse and specially structured graphs.
 We designed special functions to compute their walk classes and analyze their deceptiveness efficiently.
 Here is an example of how to efficiently compute the walk classes of a spidertorus graph, and use the walk class information to check for deceptiveness.
-This is the spidertorus graph from Figure 1 in the paper *When Centrality Measures Deceive Us* by Eric Horton, Kyle Kloster, and Blair D. Sullivan, and establishes deceptiveness using Corollary 3.6 from that manuscript.

 ```python
 # Import spiderdonuts modules